jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Following the tutorial, you now have a full-page map.
 Now use what you have learned to make the following customizations:

+Come up with a
 1. Include at least 1 pin marker with a custom color (use a different color than the default blue or the tutorial's red).
-2. Add a pop-up that has a link (use a different link than the tutorial).
+2. Add a pop-up to you marker with a link (use a different link than the tutorial).
 3. Change the basemap style to something other than streets-v11.
 Use any [default style](https://docs.mapbox.com/api/maps/styles/){:target="_blank"} or [gallery style](https://www.mapbox.com/gallery/){:target="_blank"}
-4. Edit the title and byline text and add change at least 1 CSS property of the title/byline (e.g. color or alignment)
+4. Edit the banner title and byline text and add change at least 1 CSS property of the title/byline (e.g. color or alignment)
 5. Upload your map to GitHUB following the steps shown to you in the lecture, and submit your URL e.g. `github.io/[your user name]/WebMapping/QuickStartMap.html`